lombard-finance/evm-smart-contracts/DEPLOYMENT.md

 ```
 `NAME_API_KEY` can be found in `hardhat.config.ts`

+For some commands `--populate` flag available.
+The result of script will be calldata that can be sent from multisig.

 ## Proxy factory
 Before any *deterministic* deployment `ProxyFactory` should be deployed.
 Switch secret key to special once